ccera-astro/stupid_simple_pulsar/README.md

 --srate     The sampl rate, in sps.
 Engineering notation is supported --width     The pulsar width, in seconds
 --debug     Enable a special debug mode
---sky       Set sky frequency, if different from --freq --fine      Enables fine-scale pulsar period trials --antenna   Sets the antenna (usually UHD devices only) --refclock  Sets the reference clock to be used
+--sky       Set sky frequency, if different from --freq (in Hz) --fine      Enables fine-scale pulsar period trials --antenna   Sets the antenna (usually UHD devices only) --refclock  Sets the reference clock to be used